benschmidt19/nike_shirt_customizer/README.md

 # nike_shirt_customizer
-Nike shirt customizer made in react built with Three.js and Tailwind CSS
+Nike shirt customizer built with Three.js and Tailwind CSS that allows you to adjust the color, upload your own images for logos and textures and uses OpenAI API to generate logos and textures through text scripts.